Dominique Fishback’s Powerful Netflix Debut Was Written In The Stars

 She didn’t get the part.

-“A whole month went by, and I just tried to let it go so hard,” she told Refinery29 over a Zoom call.
+“A whole month went by, and I just tried to let it go so hard,” she told Refinery29.
 “Because I thought the audition went so well!”

 And then, on the exact same day she found out her character, Darlene, wasn’t returning for the third season of The Deuce, Fishback got a call from her agent.
 A scheduling problem had caused someone else to drop out, and she was officially cast as Robin in the Netflix summer blockbuster, set to begin shooting in three weeks.